CRBora/100DaysOfCode_Python/Day5/README.md

 Example Output
 The highest score in the class is: 91

-3. You are going to write a program that calculates the sum of all the even numbers from 1 to X. If X is 100 then the first even number would be 2 and the last one is 100:
+3. Even Numbers - You are going to write a program that calculates the sum of all the even numbers from 1 to X. If X is 100 then the first even number would be 2 and the last one is 100:

 i.e. 2 + 4 + 6 + 8 +10 ... + 98 + 100